andyngo/conversable-for-scriptable/README.md

 ```

 2. Launch Scriptable and make sure that Conversable is listed in the Scripts view.

-3. Go ahead and run it and you should see a preview of the Medium-sized widget if everything is working correctly.
+3. Run the script and you should see a preview of the Medium-sized widget with placeholder contacts if everything is set up correctly.

 4. To customize the contacts, open Conversable.js in the Scriptable editor and modify the `contacts_list` array.
 For example, change: